Doumeki21/CART253/exercises/05-juggle-garden/README.md

-# Template p5 project
+# Exercise 05: Juggle Garden

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+Goal: Stay on task by containing the red balls on screen.
+Survive the time (aka. deadline) by avoiding the blue squares before time runs out!
+Use the mouse, "W", and "D" keys to control the paddles.